U.S COMMITTEE FOR REFUGEES AND IMMIGRANTS

 Refugee-Led Organizations: Support and Challenges in the Uganda Response

-By USCRI July 2, 2024
+July 2, 2024

 Refugee-led organizations, civil society groups formed and managed by refugees themselves, are a growing actor in displacement responses across the world.
 Ranging from large, professional networks to handfuls of volunteers, these groups channel their talent and past trauma into providing services, promoting livelihoods, and giving other essential support to their neighbors.
 But these groups face struggles to become formally registered, to receive consistent funding, and to participate in processes that affect their lives, from local projects to the Global Refugee Forum.

 This brief on refugee-led organizations (RLOs) discusses their background, their range of activities, and their challenges, drawing on the case study of Uganda.
 It is based on existing literature on RLOs and field research conducted by the U.S. Committee for Refugees and Immigrants (USCRI) in Uganda in June 2024, including focus group discussions and interviews with RLOs in Kyaka II refugee settlement, Rhino Camp refugee settlement, and Kampala.
-This brief is an excerpt from a larger forthcoming report on the Uganda refugee response and the role of RLOs within it.
+This brief is an excerpt from a largers forthcoming report on the Uganda refugee response and the role of RLOs within it.

 Background